Before you begin to roll your eyes at another listicle which shares B2B content marketing trends, let me guess where you’re at:

 1. Reviews, testimonials and feedback galore

-Luckily for you, one of the biggest content marketing quick wins for a B2B brand in 2018 allows you to take the pressure off creating your own content.
+Luckily for you, one of the biggest B2B content marketing trends for 2018 allows you to take the pressure off creating your own content.

 It’s great news for marketers who don’t have a natural way with words, or budget to hire a copywriter.